joshrp/moonlight-docs/Frequently-Asked-Questions.md

 See the dedicated [GameStream End of Service Notification FAQ](https://github.com/moonlight-stream/moonlight-docs/wiki/NVIDIA-GameStream-End-Of-Service-Announcement-FAQ) page.

+We recommend switching to [Sunshine](https://app.lizardbyte.dev/Sunshine/) for hosting, particularly if you experience issues with stream reliability from GeForce Experience.
+Unlike GeForce Experience, Sunshine is still receiving new features and bugfixes.

 ## What is Moonlight?

 Moonlight is an unofficial third-party open-source client for the NVIDIA SHIELD streaming software that comes included with GeForce Experience.
 GeForce Experience uses the NVENC hardware on NVIDIA GPUs and custom tuned software to provide low-latency high-quality PC streaming.

 ## What do I need for my host PC?

-Per NVIDIA's GameStream system requirements, your host needs:
+The recommended hosting software [Sunshine](https://app.lizardbyte.dev/Sunshine/), which is fully open-source, supports more platforms and GPUs, and has more features, and lacks most of the annoying bugs in the older GeForce Experience hosting software.

+If you want to use GeForce Experience to host instead of Sunshine, your host needs:
-- Windows 7 or later
+- Windows 10 or later
-- NVIDIA GeForce GTX/RTX GPU 600-series or later (GT series GPUs are not supported)
+- NVIDIA GeForce GTX/RTX GPU 600-series or later
 - NVIDIA GeForce Experience

-Recently, NVIDIA has also released streaming support for Quadro cards:
-- NVIDIA Quadro GPU (Kepler or later)
-- NVIDIA Quadro Experience

-If you'd like to run your own gaming server in the cloud, there is an unofficial workaround for [enabling GameStream on NVIDIA Tesla cards](https://github.com/acceleration3/cloudgamestream) like those often used in Amazon EC2, Microsoft Azure, and Google Cloud Platform (GCP).

 ## What devices can I run Moonlight on?

 We have official clients for [Windows, macOS, Linux, Raspberry Pi 4, Steam Link hardware](https://github.com/moonlight-stream/moonlight-qt/releases/), [Android](https://play.google.com/store/apps/details?id=com.limelight), [Amazon Fire tablets and TVs](https://www.amazon.com/gp/product/B00JK4MFN2), [iOS, Apple TV](https://apps.apple.com/us/app/moonlight-game-streaming/id1000551566), [and ChromeOS devices](https://chrome.google.com/webstore/detail/moonlight-game-streaming/gemamigbbenahjlfnmlfdjhdnkpbkfjj).

-The community has created unofficial ports for [PS Vita](https://github.com/xyzz/vita-moonlight/releases/) and many [embedded Linux devices](https://github.com/irtimmer/moonlight-embedded/wiki/Packages).
+The community has created unofficial ports for [PS Vita](https://github.com/xyzz/vita-moonlight/releases/), [Xbox consoles](https://apps.microsoft.com/detail/9MW1BS08ZBTH), [LG webOS TVs](https://github.com/mariotaku/moonlight-tv), and many [embedded Linux devices](https://github.com/irtimmer/moonlight-embedded/wiki/Packages).

 ## Is there a Moonlight web client?